Tyrannosaurus: Continued study

-Another Tyrannosaurus, nicknamed Stan (BHI 3033), in honor of amateur paleontologist Stan Sacrison, was recovered from the Hell Creek Formation in 1992.
+Another Tyrannosaurus, nicknamed Stan (NHMAD 2020.00001, formerly BHI 3033), in honor of amateur paleontologist Stan Sacrison, was recovered from the Hell Creek Formation in 1992.
 Stan is the second most complete skeleton found, with 199 bones recovered representing 70% of the total.
 This tyrannosaur also had many bone pathologies, including broken and healed ribs, a broken (and healed) neck, and a substantial hole in the back of its head, about the size of a Tyrannosaurus tooth.

 In 1998, 20-year-old Bucky Derflinger noticed a T. rex toe exposed above ground, making him the youngest person to discover a Tyrannosaurus.
 The specimen, dubbed Bucky in honor of its discoverer, was a young adult, 10 ft tall and 35 ft long.
 Bucky is the first Tyrannosaurus to be found that preserved a furcula (wishbone).
 Bucky is permanently displayed at The Children's Museum of Indianapolis.

 The specimens "Sue", AMNH 5027, "Stan", and "Jane", to scale with a human.

 In the summer of 2000, crews organized by Jack Horner discovered five Tyrannosaurus skeletons near the Fort Peck Reservoir.
 In 2001, a 50% complete skeleton of a juvenile Tyrannosaurus was discovered in the Hell Creek Formation by a crew from the Burpee Museum of Natural History.
 Dubbed Jane (BMRP 2002.4.1), the find was thought to be the first known skeleton of a pygmy tyrannosaurid, Nanotyrannus, but other researchers considered it as the most complete juvenile T. rex; currently exhibited at the Burpee Museum of Natural History, Jane is now re-described as the holotype of N. lethaeus.
 In 2002, a skeleton nicknamed "Wyrex", discovered by amateur collectors Dan Wells and Don Wyrick, had 114 bones and was 38% complete.
 The dig was concluded over 3 weeks in 2004 by the Black Hills Institute with the first live online Tyrannosaurus excavation providing daily reports, photos, and video.

 In 2006, Montana State University revealed that it possessed the largest Tyrannosaurus skull yet discovered (from a specimen named MOR 008), measuring 5 ft long.
 Subsequent comparisons indicated that the longest head was 136.5 cm (from specimen LACM 23844) and the widest head was 90.2 cm (from Sue).